-Annually, such unexplained offputting prompts a slew of queries on social networking sites, professional podiatry forums, and hospital appointments.
+Annually, such unexplained offputting prompts several queries on social networking sites, professional podiatry forums, and hospital appointments.
 Pallesthesia is by far the most common explanation for the strange vibration.

 The buzzing feeling occurs in periodic intervals, with some of those moments of buzzing replaced by some very minutes of silence.
 Pallesthesia directly means “feelings of vibration.”
-This could appear like such a brief flash of energy or perhaps a smartphone at vibrate beneath the body.
+This could appear like such a brief flash of energy or a smartphone vibrating beneath the body.

 Pallesthesia has often been particularly apparent at nighttime, whenever you’re resting still and falling asleep.
 It is indeed natural to feel this in other parts of your body, such as the fingers and hands.